yangdanny97/twitter-bot/README.md

 compliment generating bot for twitter - WIP

 Dependencies needed:
-- Django
+- python 3.5
-- Celery
+- tweepy
-- psql??? (not sure if we need a database)

 Steps:
-1. Make a Django project, set up bot's twitter account
+1. Set up bot's twitter account and get dev keys for twitter API
-2. Write code to interact with twitter API
+2. Write code to interact with twitter API, write cron scripts to run at regular intervals
 3. Write and test code to generate compliments
 4. Integrate 2 and 3
 5. Test locally with bot account(private) and second test account